AdamBaker01134/CMPT353-Final-Project/README.md

 # CMPT353-Final-Project

-Final Project for CMPT 353 - Full Stack Application that includes a log in feature, comment posting capabilities, and replying to comments.
-Built with React.
+Final Project for CMPT 353 - Channel-Based Chat Tool

+## Project Description

+A chat tool that allows users to:

+- create channels
+- view all channels
+- select a channel and enable user to post messages in that channel
+- post replies to existing messages

+The UI is implemented in Reactjs and all text data is stored in a mysql database.